Some frequently asked questions

 How big are the groups on small group tours?

-Will there be a group leader on small group tours?
+Will there be a Tour Guide on small group tours?

-Yes, there will be a local tour leader with you for the duration of the trip.
-Our group leaders have plenty of experience in tourism and are well-equipped to deal with anything that may arise on your trip.
+Yes, there will be a local Tour Guide with you for the duration of the trip.
+Our Tour Guides have plenty of experience in tourism and are well-equipped to deal with anything that may arise on your trip.
 They are happy to share their knowledge of local culture and history, as well as offering general advice about your journey.

-We do not provide a tour leader on independent tailor-made tours until and unless requested and paid extra by you.
+We do not provide a Tour Guide on independent tailor-made tours until and unless requested and paid extra by you.

 Will I have some free time on my own?

 Our itineraries are designed to give you free time in between planned activities, so you will have the chance to do your own exploring or put your feet up and relax.
 We can provide suggestions of additional activities.
 We do ask, however, that you stick to the schedule of planned activities.
 Any activity not suggested by us will be at your own risk.

 Yes, tipping is common in India.
 On small group tours your leader will advise how much and where and when tipping is appropriate.
 For example generally we pay 10% tip in the restaurants, 50 Indian rupees per person to the porters at checkout , 200 rupees per person per day to the driver and 400-500 Indian rupees per person to the guide for full day sightseeing.

 Do I need to tip the Tour Guide?